Fitness and Health Promotion

 Additionally, you may choose to become a consultant or business entrepreneur offering private in-person or online personal training and coaching services.

-To qualify for this diploma, you must complete the program within six years.
+To qualify for this diploma you must complete the program in six years.

 Courses